 marks the beginning of the worship of the Triple Gems.
 That is, this day is sacred because it

 deals with the Lord Buddha (Buddha), His Teachings (Dharma), and His Disciples (Sangha).

-The Rachayatanabanpot Temple (Wat Ton-kate) has arranged the ceremony of Buddhism Day in the evening.
-Many people came to lissen to Abbot Prakru Wisarn-samathiwat's sermon.
-After prayers have finished inside the temple, Abbot, the priests and people came out and have started to walk three times around the temple.
+On Asanha Bucha Day Hua Hin temples arrange the ceremony of Buddhism Day in the evening.
+Many people come to lissen to Abbot's sermon.
+After prayers finish inside the temple, Abbot, the monks and people came out and start walk three times around the temple.